zgrossbart/jslim/README.md

  --charset VAL                          : Input and output charset for all files
                                           .
-By default, we accept UTF-8 as input and output US_ASCII --combine_files                        : Pass this argument to combine the libr ary files and the regular files into a single output file.
- --compilation_level [WHITESPACE_ONLY | : Specifies the compilation level to use
+By default, we accept UTF-8 as input and output US_ASCII --compilation_level [WHITESPACE_ONLY | : Specifies the compilation level to use
   SIMPLE_OPTIMIZATIONS | ADVANCED_OPTIM : .
 Options: WHITESPACE_ONLY, SIMPLE_OPT
  IZATIONS | NONE]                       : IMIZATIONS, ADVANCED_OPTIMIZATIONS